-- Students may receive travel support to visit an educational institution once per academic year (see General Guidelines of Student Travel). - A Business Travel Form must be submitted at least THREE months prior to the departure date of the Educational Institution Visit Travel AFTER an appointment with the intended institution has been arranged. - Application documents, materials and information: - Business Travel Form (under "Educational Institution Visit Travel") - Confirmation letter from the host at the educational institution (the letter should be addressed to the student and include the name of the educational institution, the name of the host (holding a title of professor or above), and the dates of visit). - Additional documents and materials, as required.
+- Students may receive travel support to visit an educational institution once per academic year - •----- - A Business Travel Form must be submitted at least THREE months prior to the departure date of the Educational Institution Visit Travel AFTER an appointment with the intended institution has been arranged. - Application documents, materials and information: - Business Travel Form (under "Educational Institution Visit Travel") - Confirmation letter from the host at the educational institution (the letter should be addressed to the student and include the name of the educational institution, the name of the host (holding a title of professor or above), and the dates of visit). - Additional documents and materials, as required.